User Guide

 -

-plots the weight history of the 1st client in the results of thefind
+find n/Alexfollowed bygraph 1plots the weight history of the 1st client in the results of thefindcommand.

 Example: